haifeng-jin/pytorch-source/README.md

 history into the large PyTorch codebase today.
 I will refer to the latest implementation as we explore the source code.

+## Read the source code

+Please refer to the [docs](https://github.com/haifeng-jin/pytorch-source/tree/master/docs) for how to navigate the codebase.

 ## Build and install

 Create the conda environment: